Carburetor engine

-The fuel pump is screwed onto the cylinder head.
-It is actuated via a lever directly from the camshaft.
-It is not necessary to remove the pump to check it.
+The fuel pump is bolted to the cylinder head.
+It is driven via a lever directly from the camshaft.
+It does not need to be removed to check the pump.

-Attention!
-When removing the fuel pump, some fuel may come out.
-Fuel vapors are poisonous, so ensure that the room is well ventilated.
-Avoid skin contact with fuel.
-Wear fuel resistant gloves.
+Warning!
+When removing the fuel pump, some fuel may leak out.
+Fuel vapors are toxic, so ensure good ventilation.
+Avoid contact with skin.
+Wear fuel-resistant gloves.
 Do not work near open flames!
-Keep a fire extinguisher ready!
+Keep a fire extinguisher handy!

 Examination

-1. Disconnect the fuel hose on the carburetor and connect to a pressure gauge.
+1. Disconnect the fuel hose on the carburetor and connect it to the pressure gauge.

-2. Disconnect the fuel return hose from the pump and plug the fitting on the pump with a plug.
-Fasten the plug with a clamp.
-Plug the fuel return line with a clean bolt.
+2. Disconnect the return fuel hose from the pump and plug the nipple on the pump with a plug.
+Secure the plug with a clamp.
+Plug the return fuel line with a clean bolt.

-4. Remove the pressure gauge and lower the fuel hose into the measuring vessel (beaker).
+4. Remove the pressure gauge and lower the fuel hose into a measuring vessel (graduating cylinder).

 5. Ask an assistant to start the engine.
-The idle pump should deliver 800 ml of fuel per minute.
+The pump should deliver 800 ml of fuel per minute at idle speed.

 6. Remove the plug, connect the fuel lines and secure with clamps.

-7. If the test values are not correct, the pump is defective and must be replaced.
+7. If the values during the test do not correspond to the required ones, the pump is faulty and must be replaced.

-1. Loosen hose clamps and disconnect fuel hoses -1- and -2-.
+1. Loosen the hose clamps and disconnect fuel hoses "1" and "2".
 Plug the hoses with suitable clean bolts.
-Mark hoses with adhesive tape.
+Mark the hoses with adhesive tape.

-Attention!
-When disconnecting fuel lines, place a rag to collect escaping fuel.
+Caution!
+When disconnecting the fuel lines, place a rag underneath to collect any leaking fuel.

-2. To unscrew bolts of fastening and to remove the fuel pump -3-, linings and an insulator.
+2. Unscrew the mounting bolts and remove the fuel pump "3", gaskets and insulator.

 Installation

-1. Carefully free the sealing surface on the cylinder head and the insulator from seal residues using a scraper.
+1. Carefully remove any remaining sealing material from the sealing surface on the cylinder head and the insulator using a scraper.

 2. Install the fuel pump with 2 new gaskets and insulator and tighten the mounting bolts with force 25 Nm.

-3. Connect the fuel lines according to the marking and secure with hose clamps.
+3. Connect the fuel lines according to the markings and secure with hose clamps.

 4. Start the engine and check the tightness of the fuel pump and connections.